ali-baneshi/phca-v3/README.md

   is not currently enforced as broadly as the whitepaper's description implies.
 - **NoiseInjector is not a grounding adapter.** Synthetic Gaussian noise for robustness testing (`python/phca/asi/noise_injector.py`) is a proxy; real multi-level grounding would require sensor-specific corruption models.
+Note that `make bench-noise-closedloop` and similar command names describe what the test exercises (a closed-loop noise ramp), not a claim that it validates robustness to real-world sensor noise — the same proxy caveat above applies to every command built on NoiseInjector, even where the command name alone does not repeat it.
 - **Dynamic goals are validated at one cadence only** (every 75 cycles); every-50 is documented as not achievable rather than silently omitted.
 - **P-Stream only** (E/S streams removed earlier in the project's history).